Expanding Educational Access Through The Global Career Accelerator

 What’s particularly exciting is that most of these education abroad offices had already started to embrace a new reality, that online learning and engagement is here to stay and will play a critical role in increasing access to international education for diverse and traditionally underrepresented students.

 Several institutions have since made thought-provoking inroads into expanding access through new modalities.
-Of particular note, the University of South Florida (USF) and Arizona State University (ASU) have learned that Global Tech boosts overall enrollment and expands access to more diverse student populations.
+Of particular note, the University of South Florida (USF) and Arizona State University (ASU) have learned that The Global Career Accelerator boosts overall enrollment and expands access to more diverse student populations.

 We hear from students all too often about the barriers they face to studying abroad.
 Whether limited time, money, social support, or credit hours, studying abroad can be a complex and often overly challenging puzzle for students to solve.
 They need guidance and support that is often unrealistic for advising staff who are facing new challenges as education abroad offices struggle and adapt today.

-To make programs accessible to the largest number of students, those institutions that have launched Global Tech programming have done so not necessarily as a replacement to education abroad, but as a way to expand student access.
-Offered as a course within standard university semesters and structures, Global Tech fits within on-campus course offerings but focuses on connecting students from around the world as they utilize newly-learned tech skills to tackle real-world challenges facing top companies.
+To make programs accessible to the largest number of students, those institutions that have launched The Accelerator have done so not necessarily as a replacement to education abroad, but as a way to expand student access.
+Offered as a course within standard university semesters and structures, The Accelerator fits within on-campus course offerings but focuses on connecting students from around the world as they utilize newly-learned tech skills to tackle real-world challenges facing top companies.
 This unique combination results in greater career-readiness, intercultural communication savvy, critical thinking abilities, problem-solving acumen, and of course, in-demand tech skills.
-Unlike mobility-based programming, Global Tech does not impact tuition rates, financial aid, time to graduation, or credit requirements.
-In result, the arrival of Global Tech programming has begun to remove long-standing barriers to international learning and engagement.
+Unlike mobility-based programming, The Accelerator does not impact tuition rates, financial aid, time to graduation, or credit requirements.
+In result, the arrival of The Accelerator has begun to remove long-standing barriers to international learning and engagement.

 Institutional Insights

-Both the University of South Florida (USF) and Arizona State University (ASU) launched Global Tech programs in 2021, with collective results suggesting this new modality is redefining enrollment trends of traditionally underrepresented students.
+Both the University of South Florida (USF) and Arizona State University (ASU) launched The Accelerator in 2021, with collective results suggesting this new modality is redefining enrollment trends of traditionally underrepresented students.

-Strong global opportunities at USF grew significantly in 2022 with the adoption of Global Tech programs.
+Strong global opportunities at USF grew significantly in 2022 with the adoption of The Global Career Accelerator.
 As shown in Table I, 2018/19 indicates that underrepresented students studied abroad in comparable percentages to the total USF student populations on campus with a small +3% variance.
-The introduction of Global Tech experiential programs in 2021 shifted those numbers in noteworthy ways, with Global Tech increasing the variance of total campus populations to up to +11%:
+The introduction of The Accelerator experiential programs in 2021 shifted those numbers in noteworthy ways, with The Accelerator increasing the variance of total campus populations to up to +11%:

 Table I: University of South Florida Comparative View of Race & Ethnicity in International Education Modality

-Interestingly, while we might explore enrollments of underrepresented student groups, students identifying as white also saw significant enrollments in USF’s Global Tech programming, suggesting that there is value in exploring complementary approaches to these enrollment trends.
+Interestingly, while we might explore enrollments of underrepresented student groups, students identifying as white also saw significant enrollments in USF’s The Global Career Accelerator, suggesting that there is value in exploring complementary approaches to these enrollment trends.

 ASU’s success in bringing global virtual programming to all of its students points to interesting impacts that cut across race and ethnicity.
-Global Tech programming is included in standard tuition; ASU reports in Table II this approach’s impact on Pell-eligible student engagement in global programming:
+The Accelerator is included in standard tuition; ASU reports in Table II this approach’s impact on Pell-eligible student engagement in global programming:

 Table II: Arizona State University Virtual Global Programming: 2022 Pell Student Engagement

-With over two thirds of Pell-eligible students engaging in virtual global spaces to enhance their career readiness, Global Tech–with 49% of Pell-student engagement at ASU–could become a nexus for ASU’s future of global programming that is open to all students.
+With over two thirds of Pell-eligible students engaging in virtual global spaces to enhance their career readiness, The Accelerator –with 49% of Pell-student engagement at ASU–could become a nexus for ASU’s future of global programming that is open to all students.

-Join in for the surprising return-on-investment for student career pathways in "Growing Career Readiness through Global Tech,” coming soon!
+Join in for the surprising return-on-investment for student career pathways in "Growing Career Readiness through The Global Career Accelerator,” coming soon!

 Source: Jennifer Malerich, Noah Rost.
 (June 2022).
 Next Generation Global Education: Online Global Learning.
 Remote: The Connected Faculty Summit.